chevereto/blog/_posts/2024/2024-12-08-hello-chevereto-lite.md

 ## Who is Chevereto Lite for?

-Chevereto Lite is ideal for individuals and small projects looking to test the waters of self-hosting or explore Chevereto’s ecosystem at a low cost.
+Chevereto Lite Edition is a lightweight, affordable media-sharing solution designed for communities of all types.
 Whether you’re hosting personal media collections, creating a portfolio, or sharing memories with loved ones, Chevereto Lite delivers powerful tools at an unbeatable value.

 ## Ready to try?